 How to cook real pilau

-You will need a few ingredients based on the number of people that you are cooking for.
+You will need a few ingredients based on the number of people that you are preparing for.
 For this particular recipe, we will be serving five people.

 500 grams of Cubed beef – Should be without bones

-2 cups hot water for cooking the beef
+2 cups hot water for cooking the meat

 3 Medium Onions chopped